 We injected colour on woodwork, carpets, staircase runners, radiators, windows and upholstery.
 We picked yellow and pink as the accent thread that weaves through the house in splashes, while shades of blue and green combined with red and black offer vibrant variations and complement the clients’ artworks.

 We enjoy partnerships with our clients and collaboration on a shared vision.
-Our client challenged us to search for and prioritise suppliers with a low carbon footprint and sustainability credentials.
+Our client challenged us to search for and prioritise suppliers with a low carbon footprint and sustainability credentials to ensure sustainable interior design throughout.
 We selected British made furniture and lighting, especially traditionally hand made sofas.
 For all soft furnishings in fabrics, carpets, upholstery and bedding we prioritised wool, cotton, linen, feather and down.
 Wherever possible we upcycled, recycled, cleaned and restored existing pieces.
 In the formal living room we amended existing joinery with our skilled craftsmen to change sizes of bookcases and added doors to offer proper storage.
 We sourced vintage furniture and lighting, giving beautifully crafted materials a new lease of life.

 Hard working, multi-purpose rooms